percona/percona-server-mongodb-operator/source/minikube.rst

 Install Percona Server for MongoDB on Minikube
 ==============================================

-Installing the PSMDB Operator on `Minikube <https://github.com/kubernetes/minikube>`_ is the easiest way to try it locally without a cloud provider.
+Installing the Percona Server for MongoDB Operator on `Minikube <https://github.com/kubernetes/minikube>`_ is the easiest way to try it locally without a cloud provider.
 Minikube runs Kubernetes on GNU/Linux, Windows, or macOS system using a system-wide hypervisor, such as VirtualBox, KVM/QEMU, VMware Fusion or Hyper-V. Using it is a popular way to test Kubernetes application locally prior to deploying it on a cloud.

-The following steps are needed to run PSMDB Operator on minikube:
+The following steps are needed to run Percona Server for MongoDB Operator on minikube:

 0. `Install minikube <https://kubernetes.io/docs/tasks/tools/install-minikube/>`_, using a way recommended for your system.
 This includes the installation of the following three components:
    #. kubectl tool,